-Florida is not the only area that is being torn apart by drug addiction and substance abuse.
-All over the country, the rates of interventionists have risen with the need for professionals who can help, empathize and relate to the family and loved ones of individuals who are struggling with addiction.
-Even better is that a majority of interventionists today are recovering addicts who are now living a stable sober life, which gives them a special perspective in working with the family and addict themselves.
+Florida is not the only area that is currently being ravaged by substance abuse.
+Across the country, the rates of interventionists have risen with the need for professionals who can help, empathize and relate to the family and loved ones of individuals who are struggling with addiction.
+Even better is that many of interventionists around today are recovering addicts who are now living a stable and healthy sober life, which gives them a unique perspective in working with the addict and family themselves.
 The purpose of an interventionist is to help support and guide the loved ones or family in preparing and educating for the process of the final intervention process, and how to be supportive in the upcoming days.
-Interventionists are also a vital resource because they do this for a living which means they have plenty of connections to quality treatment and resources.
-The interventionist helps families who have no idea where to start and compassionately leads them through the process that can quite literally save their loved one's life.
+Interventionists are also a prominent resource because they do this for a living which means they have extensive connections to quality treatment and resources.
+The interventionist helps families who have no idea where to start and guides them through the process that can quite literally save their loved one's life.

 When Compassion and Encouragement Aren't enough